 Transparency

 With respect to transparency, accountability requires that an actor is visible to its stakeholders.
 In other words, the affected constituents must always, from the start to the finish of a given action, be able to see what ICANN is doing and how.
 They should also be supplied with information to understand the rationale for ICANN's actions; i.e. why ICANN is acting the way it does.
 In a situation of accountability, impacted circles should be able readily to discover what decisions are taken, when, by whom, through what procedures, on the basis of what evidence, drawing on what resources for implementation, and with what expected consequences.
-Without such information stakeholders are left ignorant and cannot effectively scrutinise ICANN; thus transparency is a sine qua non of accountability.
-Of course there are situations (such as criminal investigations) where public interest may require some temporary restrictions on the release of information.
-However, in accountable governance the default position is timely and full disclosure, and any exceptions to that rule require thorough justification.
+They should also be provided the information in sufficient advance time to be able to reasonably participate in the decision making process.
+Without such information stakeholders are left ignorant and cannot effectively scrutinize ICANN, nor participate in its processes; thus transparency is a sine qua non of accountability.
+Of course there are rare situations (such as criminal investigations) where public interest may require some temporary restrictions on the release of information.
+However, in accountable governance the default position is timely and full disclosure, and any exceptions to that rule require thorough and documented justification.

+Examples include :

+Document Information Disclosure Policy (DIDP)

+Publication of documents several days before decisions are made

 Consultation

-With respect to consultation, accountability requires that an actor explains intended actions to stakeholders and adjusts plans in the light of information, analysis and preferences heard from them.
-In other words, decision-taking is accountable when affected people are incorporated into the deliberations and have opportunities to shape the outcomes.
-In thorough accountability this participation extends across the policy cycle, from the initial agenda formulation to the final report.
+With respect to consultation, accountability requires that an actor explain intended actions to its stakeholders, and adjust previous plans in the light of information, analysis and preferences heard from them.
+In other words, decision-taking is accountable when affected people are incorporated into the deliberations and have primary responsibility for, and ample opportunity to, shape the outcomes.
+In thorough accountability this participation extends across the policy cycle, from the initial agenda formulation to the final report and its ultimate implementation.
 The consultation may be direct (involving the affected persons themselves) or indirect (involving mediating parties such as constituency groups).
 In the case of indirect participation the mediating agent ('the ICANN community') should in its turn be accountable to those for whom it purports to speak.

+Examples include :

+Public comment periods

+Requests for constituency statements

 Review mechanisms